-A few of the main definitional points that come up when people talk about Gusto Historico are:
+A few of the main definitional points that come up when people talk about gusto historico are:

 - Traditional production: Agaves should be roasted underground, crushed by hand or tahona, wild fermented, and distilled in small batches.